mikejohnson51/hydrofab/README.md

 together fully describe an NHDPlus catchment.
 [See the NHDPlus mapping to HY_Features in the HY_Features specification.](http://docs.opengeospatial.org/is/14-111r6/14-111r6.html#annexD_1)

-Below is a description of the expected scope of data to be used by the `nhdplusTools` package.
+Below is a description of the expected scope of data to be used by the package.
 While other data and attributes may come into scope, it should only be done as a naive pass-through, as in data subsetting, or with considerable deliberation.